 The above-mentioned four commands can reboot any Linux system.

-Note:- It is important that rebooting a Linux system will close all running applications and processes, so save any unsaved work before initiating a reboot.
+It is important that rebooting a Linux system will close all running applications and processes, so save any unsaved work before initiating a reboot.

 Conclusion

 That’s it; this is how you can reboot a Linux system with a terminal command.
-Learning; how to reboot Linux with a command line can be a valuable skill.
+Learning how to reboot Linux with a command line can be a valuable skill.
 With practice, anyone can learn how to use the terminal to reboot the Linux system.